 North Carolina Child Support Basics

-Child support is a monthly payment given to the custodial parent to help with the child’s expenses.
-In addition, the following points are important to know about this arrangement:
+Child support consists of a monthly payment given to the custodial parent to help with the expenses involved in raising a child.
+The following points are important to understand about this arrangement:

 - Child support is enforced by the government.
-If payments are not made voluntarily, they can be garnished from wages.
+If payments are not made voluntarily, they can be garnished from a parent’s wages.
 Non-payment can also lead to other consequences.

 - The amount of a child support payment can change.
-A court can increase the payments if there has been a change in circumstances, i.e. a pay increase.
-If you’d like to request a decrease, ask Raleigh family law attorneys how this can be done.
+Courts can increase payments when a change in circumstances has occurred, such as a pay increase.
+To request a decrease, you should consult with us to find out how it may be done.

-- The support order can still be enforced after an interstate move.
-If the non-custodial parent moves, they are still responsible for child support payments.
+- Support orders can still be enforced after an interstate move.
+If the noncustodial parent relocates, he or she is still responsible for payments.

-- Sometimes, parents’ combined income pushes their family off the guidelines.
-While the guidelines change and the amount can be adjusted, the current amount is no more than a combined adjusted gross income of $30,000.00 per month ($360,000.00 per year).
-If this is the situation in which you find yourself, contact an attorney at Fresh Start Family Law today to learn more about how your case is handled differently from the guidelines.
+- Sometimes parents’ combined income exceed the guidelines.
+While guidelines change and the amount can be adjusted, the current amount is no more than a combined adjusted gross income of $30,000 per month ($360,000 per year).
+If you find yourself in a situation that does not fit the guidelines, contact us to learn more about how your case can be handled.

 - The overnight parenting time of each parent